Node.js Standard I/O: File Descriptors, TTYs, Pipes, and Backpressure

 console.log(`Got: ${chunk}`);

-The async iterator form works too:
+The async iterator form uses the same stream underneath:

 for await (const chunk of process.stdin) {